 Florida Southern College does not assume any liability for the care and/or protection of any vehicle or its contents while parked on campus.
 All vehicles should be locked when left unattended.

-Reserved and designated parking on campus is in effect from 7:00 a.m. to 7:00 p.m., Monday through Friday, unless otherwise indicated at the location.
+Reserved parking on campus is in effect from 8:00 a.m. to 5:00 p.m., and designated parking on campus is in effect from 7:00 a.m. to 7:00 p.m., Monday through Friday, unless otherwise indicated at the location.

 Note: When several vehicles park in such a manner, the situation is unsafe.
 Contributing to the unsafe condition will result in a violation notice.
 Leave the area and return at a more appropriate time.